mariebtreschow/bigquery-runner/README.md

 ## Build a Docker image and run from the command line

-Add the sql files with the queries you want to run to the sql_queries folder.
+Add the sql files with the queries you want to run to the sql_queries folder in the project.

 Build the Docker image